Rwanda

 Usage of EBA Preferences

-About 17.74% of EU imports from Rwanda make use of the preferential access granted by the EBA.
-The preference utilisation rate, which represents the ratio of preferential imports to GSP eligible imports, is very high and currently stands at 93.8%.
+In 2023, about 18% of EU imports from Rwanda made use of the preferential access granted by the EBA.
+The preference utilisation rate, which represents the ratio of preferential imports to GSP eligible imports, has consistently been very high; in 2023, it stood at almost 94%.

 Trade with the EU